flanksource/canary-checker/README.md

 ### Generic Check Retries

-Retry transient failures for any check with `checkRetries`.
+Retry transient failures for any check with `retries`.
 It can be set once at canary level or overridden per check.

 ```yaml
 apiVersion: canaries.flanksource.com/v1